LKWLaLa/step-o/README.md

 bundle exec rake db:seed
 ```

-To start up a local server, run `rails s` , and then navigate to localhost:3000 in your web browser.
+To start up a local server, run `rails s` , and navigate to localhost:3000 in your web browser.

 ###License: